-The 9-1-1, dispatch and supervisory personnel working on the other end of the phone in the 9-1-1 Center are the first point of contact during an emergency; responding quickly to assess the situation and determine the necessary public safety response.
+When citizens, residents and visitors in Prince George’s County need Police, Fire, EMS or Sheriff assistance, they call the professional men and women working in Prince George’s County Public Safety Communications.
+The 9-1-1, dispatch and supervisory personnel working on the other end of the phone are the first point of contact during an emergency; responding quickly to assess the situation and determine the necessary public safety response.

-As first responders, 9-1-1 personnel are the first to offer assistance and the first to provide support, comfort, or sympathy to citizens in distress.
-Public Safety Communications 9-1-1 personnel are invisible heroes that save lives every day.
-They are highly trained, dedicated and trusted public servants.
+As first responders, Public Safety Communications personnel are the first to offer assistance and the first to provide support, comfort, or sympathy to citizens in distress.
+They are highly trained, dedicated and trusted public servants that save lives every day.
+Public Safety Communications 9-1-1 and dispatch personnel professionally and efficiently processed more than 1,300,000 calls for service in 2014.

 "Public Safety Communications is committed to Caring for Prince George’s County ~ One Call at a Time."